Friulians: Distribution

-About 600,000 Friulians live in the historical region of Friuli and in parts of Venice.
-Some other thousands live in diaspora communities mainly in the United States, Canada, Argentina, Brazil, Australia, and Belgium.
+About 600,000 Friulians live in the historical region of Friuli and in parts of Veneto.
+As the Friulian language's use has decreased, there are likely around 1 million in total, with an increasing amount speaking Italian as a first language.
+Some other thousands live in diaspora communities in the United States, Canada, Argentina, Brazil, Uruguay, Venezuela, Australia, and Belgium.

 They traditionally speak Friulan, a distinct Rhaeto-Romance language which is the second largest recognized minority language in Italy after Sardinian.
 Genetically, Friulians cluster with broader Europe populations although still show the greatest genetic similarity with the other Italian populations.
-Friulians have even served during the First World War, notably at the Battle of Vittorio Veneto, where 7,000 Friulians were captured by the Italian Army.
+Friulians have served during the First World War, notably at the Battle of Vittorio Veneto, where 7,000 Friulians were captured by the Italian Army.
 Friulians also served in the Second World War, but only a few records remain on the topic.

 Friulian population stereotypes

 Friulian stereotypes date back to the literature of the 19th century.
-The ideal characteristics are described in “Il CIANT DE FILOLÒGICHE FURLANE” as "... salt, onest, lavoradôr!”, which refers to the figure of the “good farmer“.
+The typical Friulian is described in Il Cjant de Filologiche furlane (The Song of the Friulian Philologists) as "steadfast, honest, and hard-working,” referring to the figure of the “good farmer“.

 The Agjenzie Regjonâl pe Lenghe Furlane suggests a five-dimensional model to characterise Friulian population: